 This way we support safe working conditions and above-average pay that rise above general chocolate industry standards.

-At the tail end of the Guatemalan Civil War, Nick got to visit his sister's orphanage in Antigua and felt heartbroken to see that there weren't enough hands to properly care for all the babies.
+At the end of the Guatemalan Civil War, Nick got to visit his sister's orphanage in Antigua and felt heartbroken to see that there weren't enough hands to properly care for all the babies.

 There was no way for Nick to fully understand what he had seen, and he didn't hear about cacao on that trip.
 But it was a major formative experience in his life.
 Nick immediately felt a deep connection with Guatemala that he couldn't quite explain.

-Decades later in 2011, Nick began to experience an illness that was later diagnosed as Chronic Fatigue Syndrome (CFS).
+Decades later in 2011, Nick began to experience an illness that was diagnosed as Chronic Fatigue Syndrome (CFS).
 It went on for years and nothing he tried really helped.
 The condition defied medical explanation.

 Then in June 2015, Nick participated in a modern cacao ceremony featuring artisanal Guatemalan cacao, and he emerged with a new kind of focus, motivation, and steady energy without crash or cravings.